 Public speaking was a no-no and I used to refer to my wife as “her indoors”.

 The final straw was when introducing myself to a group of about 40 people – I had to say, after about 5 seconds of trying to speak – “I appear to have forgotten my name.
 I think it is actually Chris Bland actual.” (actual/ actually was my best trick after ahs and ums).
 About 5 weeks after that incident, I noticed an article in a local newspaper by Dan Tuohy, about his success in Toastmasters and how the McGuire Programme had enabled him to speak.

 I joined the McGuire Programme in June 2001.
 On a cold afternoon in June 2001, I left my stuttering self behind a tree in Cuba Mall, Wellington NZ.

-I wish McGuire had been around earlier in my life, however it wasn't.
-Having being a stutterer gave me a greater insight and respect for the way people think and an advantage in dealing with people.
+I wish McGuire had been around earlier in my life, however, it wasn’t.
+Having been a stutterer gave me a greater insight and respect for the way people think and an advantage in dealing with people.

-As a recovered stutterer, I continue to expand my comfort zones.
-From being someone in the background - speaking wise, I am now able to come out to the front, and say what I want to say, when I want to say it and how I want to say it.
+As a person continually working on my stutterer, I continue to expand my comfort zones.
+From being someone in the background – speaking wise, I am now able to come out to the front and say what I want to say, when I want to say it and how I want to say it.